Best CO2 Monitor (for Brewery & Beverage)

 The amount of carbon dioxide that a brewery uses varies by its size.
 Larger breweries will use and emit more carbon dioxide than a smaller brewery.
 For instance, a brewery with a size of around 130,000 square feet will emit 250 grams of CO2 per six-pack produced.

-How Much Does a Carbon Dioxide Monitor Cost?
+Carbon Dioxide Monitor Cost?

 Carbon dioxide monitors have a wide range of cost.
 For instance, of the five that were highlighted earlier, the Forensics Detectors Plug-In Monitor is on the lower cost side about at $95.00 while the PK Safety Monitor is on the higher side with a cost of $920.00.

-Is CO2 gas the same as CO gas?
+Is CO2 and CO gas the same?

 CO2 is Carbon Dioxide and CO is Carbon Monoxide.
 They are both different gases used for different purposes with different toxicity levels.
 Never confuse these two gases although their chemical symbols and names are similar.